2 Markov Decision Processes

 These both map to the same greedy policy, so policy iteration would never iterate through both of these functions, while value iteration might.

-Theorem 1.6 (Policy Iteration runtime and convergence) We aim to show that the number of iterations required for an \(\epsilon\)-accurate estimate of the optimal value function is
+Theorem 2.10 (Policy Iteration runtime and convergence) The number of iterations required for an \(\epsilon\)-accurate estimate of the optimal value function is

 \[ T = O\left( \frac{1}{1-\gamma} \log\left(\frac{1}{\epsilon (1-\gamma)}\right) \right). \]

-This bound follows from the contraction property Equation 1.15:
+Proof.
+This bound follows from the contraction property eq.
+2.35:

 \[ \|V^{\pi^{t+1}} - V^\star \|_{\infty} \le \gamma \|V^{\pi^{t}} - V^\star \|_{\infty}. \]